 Swept Away (by an Unusual Destiny in the Blue Sea of August) - Lina Wertmüller 1974

 A classic tale of tables turned, Swept Away begins in the same sun drenched Mediterranean seascape as L’Aventura.
-Except Wertmüller’s glamorous color version is populated by self-consciously outspoken intellectuals more concerned about the effect of garbage on the environment and the overpopulation that will turn their paradise into a sewer— (”a shit hole full of starving people”)--than the vicissitudes of anomic individualism.
-We are far away from the high seriousness of Antonioni’s stylish existential futility; no negative spaces trace the movements of enfeebled but earnest seekers of meaning in an inhuman universe.
-Instead, cynical-privileged hedonists on holiday, determined to enjoy the world so long as it withstands their collective assault, make a sport of spewing invective and disparaging the hypocrisy of their competing political allegiances.
+But where Antonioni focused on taciturn yet stylish loners paradigmatically doomed to search the unbound space of cinematic modernism, Wertmüller populates her tale of a summer holiday gone wrong with self-consciously outspoken intellectuals more concerned about the effect of garbage on the environment and the overpopulation that will turn paradise into a sewer— (”a shit hole full of starving people”)--than the vicissitudes of anomic individualism.
+We are far away from the high seriousness of Antonioni’s stylish existential futility; no negative spaces trace the movements of enfeebled but earnest fugitives in an inhuman universe.
+Instead, privileged hedonists on holiday, determined to enjoy the world so long as it withstands their cynical assault, make a sport of spewing invective and disparaging the hypocrisy of their competing political allegiances.

 The decks of Wertmüller's farce are stacked, or rather crowded, with polarities.
 Beside male-female, there's rich-poor, North-South, Fascist-Communist, bourgeois-proletarian, high-brow-low-brow, etc. Such multi-layered over-determination makes the humor a bit facile.
 But given that it's a basically a tale of transformation--the high made low and vice versa--the goal-posts needed to be secured as firmly as possible.
 At the end of the day what matters is that Wertmüller has fashioned an enormously entertaining and intellectually engaging film—a furious face-off bordering on pure, unadulterated anarchy.